 The appointment of the custodian ensures that investors will receive dividend distributions and that units will be redeemed.
-The investor information mentioned in this Sales Prospectus can be obtained in the manner indicated in the section "General principles - Sales documentation and disclosure of information on risk management."
-The documentation can also be obtained at the custodian
+The Key Information Document mentioned in this Sales Prospectus can be obtained in the manner indicated in the section "General principles - Sales documentation and disclosure of information."
+The documentation can also be obtained at the custodian.